 In this month’s “Start-Up Made In Austria” we want to introduce the innovative Viennese company “Robo Wunderkind“.
 One might know them from the Austrian TV-show “2 Minuten, 2 Millionen” or have found them on Kickstarter in the past.
 Their goal is to teach new technology and coding to young children through playing.

 Motivated by the vision of inspiring children at an early age for the future topics of robotics and coding, Ukrainian-born Anna Iarotska founded the Startup Robo Wunderkind with Yuri Levin in 2014.
 The robot sets of the Viennese start-up are now used by educators in more than 500 international schools and educational institutions and inspire more than 5,000 private users.
 Anna has received dozens of awards for Robo Wunderkind: last year, she won the Female Founder Award of the German Digital Prize – The Spark as well as the Digital Female Leader Award in the IT-Tech category, among others.
 In addition, the Robo Wunderkind kits were able to meet the strict criteria of the Education Alliance Finland and were awarded the “Certified Pedagogical Quality 2019” seal of approval.
 As a member of the Global Executive Panel on HolonIQ since August 2019, the 36-year-old founder is one of the top opinion leaders in digital education trends.
+Recently, Robo Wunderkind also just won The EdTech Cool Tool Award 2020 in the category of “of robotics (for learning, education) solution”, which is a highly reputable award in the US edtech market.

 We have developed a robot building set that improves the way children play, learn and create technology at school and at home with digital tools.
 With our modules, children between the ages of 5 and 14 build robots according to their own ideas and program them easily via app.
 The motors, switches, connection cubes or wheels can be plugged together as desired and connected with Lego bricks.
 So, there are no limits to creativity – and kids learn programming with lots of fun.